edezhic/prest/examples/blog/posts/roadmap.md

-This is a hobby project so there are no solid long-term plans, it's still alpha and not even on [crates.io](https://crates.io/crates/prest) yet because the latest [axum](https://github.com/tokio-rs/axum) is not published yet.
-However, [it seems quite promising to me](https://prest.blog/motivation) so I have some ideas that I'll likely work on next:
+This is a hobby project and there are no solid long-term plans.
+However, [the overall idea](https://prest.blog/motivation) seems quite promising to me, so there are things I'll likely build next:

 ### Examples
 - `with-blockchain` (solana? polkadot? other?)